sdclibbery/Esp32DmxSpiController/README.md

 20. StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip
 21. EndGradient: solid bar falls from end of strip, control is length of bar, smooth is lerp power in rest of strip
 22. MidGradient: solid bar expands from centre of strip, control is length of bar, smooth is lerp power in rest of strip
-23. EndGradient: solid bar expands from both ends of strup, control is length of bar, smooth is lerp power in rest of strip
+23. EndsGradient: solid bar expands from both ends of strup, control is length of bar, smooth is lerp power in rest of strip
 25. StartFade: solid bar rises from start of strip, control is length of bar, smooth is fade time
 26. EndFade: solid bar falls from end of strip, control is length of bar, smooth is fade time
 27. MidFade: solid bar expands from centre of strip, control is length of bar, smooth is fade time
-28. EndFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time
+28. EndsFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time

-### Drawing
+### Plotting
-30. Draw: Control sets draw pos.
-Fore is drawn into the strip at draw pos.
-Smoothing is palette pos to draw with.
+30. Plot: Control sets plot pos.
+Fore is drawn into the strip at plot pos.
+Smoothing is palette pos to plot with.
-31. DrawFade: Same as Draw, but drawn pixels slowly fade back to back colour.
+31. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
 Smoothing is fade time
-32. DrawScroll: Control sets draw pos.
-Fore is drawn into the strip at draw pos.
+32. PlotScroll: Control sets plot pos.
+Fore is drawn into the strip at plot pos.
 Smoothing is scroll pos.
-33. DrawScrollFade: Control sets draw pos.
-Fore is drawn into the strip at draw pos.
+33. PlotScrollFade: Control sets plot pos.
+Fore is drawn into the strip at plot pos.
 Smoothing is scroll pos.
 Fade time is fixed long.
+34. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
+Smoothing is fizzle time

 ### Line drawing
-40. Line: Same as Draw, but draw all pixels between last pos and new pos
+40. Line: Same as Plot, but plot all pixels between last pos and new pos
-41. LineFade: Same as DrawFade but subsequent draw positions are connected not separate
+41. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
-42. LineScroll: Same as DrawScroll, but draw all pixels between last pos and new pos
+42. LineScroll: Same as PlotScroll, but plot all pixels between last pos and new pos
-42. LineScrollFade: Same as DrawScrollFade, but draw all pixels between last pos and new pos
+43. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
+44. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate